For the longest time, SEO was all about on-page optimization for keywords, phrases, titles, and tags.

 Ensuring your link insertion is performed on topically levant websites is a large part of the exchange equation, but like any good math problem, there are more variables.

 Additionally, if you’re seeking a link exchange, you want a partner who has a similar domain authority to your own or higher.
 This helps to establish your own domain authority by being tied to a site that has equal or greater authority.
 It shows that you have value in your field along with your partners.
 Obviously, you don’t want to partner with sites with significantly lower domain authority, as that will damage your own authority.

 The last variable is site traffic.
 You want partners with similar traffic so that you can accurately measure how many clicks you can expect to get from a given link over a given period of time.
 Sites with lower traffic don’t offer as much value.
 That isn’t to say that lower or higher traffic is necessarily a deal-breaker; unlike domain authority and relevance, if your goal is to build your site rank and SEO, those can still be achieved even if traffic numbers aren’t as impressive.

 Guest posting is a heavily used medium for gaining backlinks.
 While the content is written by you, it is written for another site in exchange for allowing you to link back to your own site.
 You can think of it as loaning yourself out to other sites in order to help them with content while you get a free backlink in the process.
 This is mutually beneficial for both parties and can be a much more manageable way to gain links.

-Bloggers will typically do this for multiple sites within the same niche so that they build a cluster of backlinks to high authority domains.
+Bloggers and other site owners will typically do this for multiple sites within the same niche so that they build a cluster of backlinks to high authority domains.
 This is a great way to build a rotation of content and a continuous stream of links.
 This guarantees relevance for the blogger and the sites getting fresh content all the time.

 If you want to garner authoritative backlinks, you need to become an authority.